MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-security.md

 - Ensure that the Linux firewall daemon is configured to start automatically at boot time.
 - Scan network ports being listened upon (that is, Linux command netstat –l) to determine potential access points, and be sure either Azure NSGs or the Linux firewall daemon control access to those ports.
 - Alias potentially destructive Linux commands (such as rm and mv) to force them to interactive mode, so you're prompted at least once before an irreversible command is executed.
 Advanced users know how to unalias if they want.
-- Set the Oracle Database unified system logs to send copies of the Oracle audit logs to Azure Log Analytics by using the Linux SYSLOG utility.
+- Set the Oracle Database unified system logs to send copies of the Oracle audit logs to Azure Monitor Logs by using the Linux SYSLOG utility.

 ## Network topology